nf-core/eager/docs/usage.md

 - Do the mapped reads show increased frequency of C>Ts on the 5' end of molecules?
-- Is the number of SNPs used for nuclear contamination really low for any individuals (e.g. < 100)? then the estimates might not be very accurate.
+- Is the number of SNPs used for nuclear contamination really low for any individuals (e.g. < 100)?
+If so, then the estimates might not be very accurate.

 FastQC (pre-AdapterRemoval):

-- Do I see any very early drop off of sequence quality scores suggesting problematic sequencing run?
+- Do I see any very early drop off of sequence quality scores suggesting a problematic sequencing run?
 - Do I see outlier GC content distributions?
 - Do I see high sequence duplication levels?